 In the Southern Highlands we provide field support in anaesthesia and sample collection as well as expertise in diagnostics, disease ecology and genetics to a collaboration with the NSW Office of Environment and Heritage and the Wingecarribee Shire Council.

 The aim of the project is to determine the extent and health of Southern Highlands koala populations in order to develop a long term conservation plan.

-For the small, low density but genetically valuable population on the Far South Coast, where the koalas are rarely seen, we are using more challenging scat based methods to determine disease status, genetic diversity and sex ratios.
-The health information we obtain is important to understanding the viability of these populations, their ability to recover, and the areas of priority habitat.
+For the small, low density but genetically valuable population on the Far South Coast, where the koalas are rarely seen, we used more challenging scat based methods to determine disease status, genetic diversity and sex ratios.
+The health information we obtained was important to understanding the viability of these populations, their ability to recover, and the areas of priority habitat.
 Information on health and genetics are vital to progressing management strategies such as translocation of corridor construction, especially where disease-free or genetically valuable populations are involved.